| René Nyffenegger's collection of things on the web | |

 insert into directed_graph values ('K', 'M');

-Similar query, but starting with A:
+Similar query, but now starting from node A:

 select